-If you have never submitted a claim against your RBC Group Insurance policy, and you have received your RBC Group Benefits wallet card in the League app's "Wallet" tab, please see the following article first to create an account with RBC's Group Benefits Portal:
+If you've never submitted a claim against your RBC Group Insurance policy, and have received your RBC Group Benefits card in your League Wallet, you must create an RBC Group Benefits account before you can continue.

 Checking for RBC Insurance coverage

 To check if your employer has RBC Insurance benefits through League, please navigate to the "Wallet" tab.
-This tab can be found at the bottom of your screen in the League app, or the left side of your screen on the League website.
-You should see a stack of benefit cards, each of which can be expanded by tapping/clicking on the card.
+You should see a list of benefits, each of which can be expanded by tapping/clicking on a benefit.
 If you have RBC Insurance coverage, you will be able to see one or more benefit cards that contain an RBC insurance logo:

 When to submit claims to RBC Insurance